 But What If Someone Falls In Love Or The Sex With The Affair Is Better?

-Okay, first of all: Even in a monogamous relationship, you are not protected from the fact that your partner may at some point feel attracted to someone else and – in the worst case – let you down in this way.
+Even in a monogamous relationship, you are not protected from the fact that your partner may feel attracted to someone else and—in the worst case—let you down.
 This is where trust counts the most.
-Trust is good – control is fucked up.
+Trust is good; control is fucked up.
 Unless a relationship is based on trust, it is doomed to fail.
-And even if the worst were to happen, never stop talking.
+Even in the worst-case scenario, regular communication is essential.

 How Much Openness Is Good For A Relationship Or The Partner?